-Achilles tendon tear is the most common of ankle tendon injuries, and is most commonly seen secondary to a sports related injury, especially squash and basketball.
+Achilles tendon tears are the most common ankle tendon injuries, and are most commonly seen secondary to sports-related injury, especially squash and basketball.

 There is strong male over-representation presumably as a result of the predominantly sport related aetiology.
 Patients are typically aged 30-50 years and have no antecedent history of calf or heel pain.There are however numerous recognised predisposing factors including:

 - systemic inflammatory illnesses